Class: Aws::ECS::Client

 , Amazon ECS runs another copy of the task in the

 specified cluster.
-To update an existing service, see the
+To update an existing service, use

 In addition to maintaining the desired count of tasks in your service, you can optionally run your service behind one or more load balancers.
 The load balancers distribute traffic across the tasks that are associated with the service.
 For more information, see Service load balancing in the Amazon Elastic Container Service Developer Guide.